PaulHancock/Aegean/README.md

 Credit
 =====
-If you use Aegean or any of the AegeanTools for your research please credit me by citing [Hancock et al 2012, MNRAS, 422, 1812](http://adsabs.harvard.edu/abs/2012MNRAS.422.1812H), Hancock et al 2017 (submitted).
+If you use Aegean or any of the AegeanTools for your research please credit me by citing [Hancock et al 2012, MNRAS, 422, 1812](http://adsabs.harvard.edu/abs/2012MNRAS.422.1812H), Hancock et al 2018 (PASA, submitted).

 Until there is a more appropriate method for crediting software development and maintainance, please also consider including me as a co-author on publications which rely on Aegean or AegeanTools.